 If you wear a print that is too small for your scale you will make yourself look bigger.
 If you wear a print that is too large for your scale you will be swamped.
 Experiment with different prints to get this right, you’ll know when it’s working because you’ll see your face looking back at you in the mirror instead of the print on your dress and you won’t feel like the back of a bus.

-I’d love to hear your Spring wardrobe conundrums and please do let me know how you get on with these tips by commenting (scroll back up for the comments button).
+I’d love to hear your Spring wardrobe conundrums and please do let me know how you get on with these tips by leaving me a comment.